Skip to content Skip to footer navigation

 USB firmware running beneath the surface tells the inputs what to do, like how much data, power and speed can run through the cable.
 This includes 'fast charging', which is a popular feature with power banks.

-Fast charge explained
+Fast charging explained

 In order to successfully fast-charge a device, you'll need three things: